 Manual labeling uses the VCS settings actual for the build.

 Subversion Labeling Rules

-To label Subversion VCS roots, additional configuration – labeling rules defining the SVN repository structure – is required.
+To label Subversion VCS roots, it is required to set labeling rules defining the SVN repository structure.

 Labeling rules are specified as newline-delimited rules in the following format:

-The repository paths can be relative and absolute (starting from
+The repository paths can be relative and absolute (starting with

 /).
 Absolute paths are resolved from the SVN repository root (the topmost directory you have in your repository), relative paths are resolved from the TeamCity VCS root.

 When creating a label, the sources residing under